AI Is Coming for Managers, Not Leaders

 Leonsolutions, LLC, and the content it produces are for educational purposes; your results may vary.
 No guarantee of results is claimed.
 The publisher of this content is not responsible for any actions taken or not taken as a result of reading, watching, or listening to our content.

-Paul Leon: have with us today Sean Patton Whose mission is to unite greatness in each member the audiences he speaks with, which is elite teams.
-And in those audiences, Sean shares the secrets to creating high performing teams through mindset mastery His leadership foundation was forged as a US Army Ranger and Special Forces Green Beret Commander.
-During which he earned the respect of his men and his chain of command while operating hostile, politically sensitive environments.
-Sean Patton brings his unique combination of battle tested leadership and business experience to life on stage.
-Sean, wanna welcome you to the manager's mic.
-I'm Looking forward to our conversation today.
-I've been looking forward to for some time.
+Paul Leon: I have with us today Sean Patton, whose mission is to unite greatness in each member of the audiences he speaks to, which is elite teams.
+In those audiences, Sean shares the secrets to creating high-performing teams through mindset mastery.
+His leadership foundation was forged as a U.S. Army Ranger and Special Forces Green Beret commander, during which he earned the respect of his men and his chain of command while operating in hostile, politically sensitive environments.
+Sean Patton brings his unique combination of battle-tested leadership and business experience to life on stage.
+Sean, I want to welcome you to The Manager’s Mic.
+I am looking forward to our conversation today.
+I have been looking forward to it for some time.

 Plug: Thank you so much for being a listener and watcher of the show.
 And now back to the episode.